Nighttime Transformation in Artà: Sant Salvador Shines in a More Modern Light

 Why this is important for Artà

 There is more behind the new look than just aesthetics.
-LED technology saves energy and reduces follow-up costs — a plus for the municipal budget.
+LED technology saves energy and reduces follow-up costs — a plus for the municipal budget, and this has been noted in coverage of Sant Salvador's nocturnal transformation.
 Better illumination increases safety for pedestrians, especially on windy evenings when the hill is often exposed to cooler gusts.
 And the ability to adjust the light color opens up opportunities for civic communication: marking holidays, subtly supporting local events, or simply providing special lighting for a name day.

 At the same time, it is important to keep the right scale: light can create atmosphere but also disturb.
 So far the solution feels discreet — and that seems to please many.
 Not a garish show, but a sensitive evening companion.